 |pos:||a position in a string, array or byte sequence|

 |buf:||a byte sequence or string used as buffer|

 |cmp:||a comparison function, e.g. Pervasives.compare|

 |mode:||an operation mode or a flag list|

-In the ideal, the right function name with right labels shall be enough to understand the function's meaning.
+In the ideal, the right function name with right labels should be enough to understand the function’s meaning.
 Since one can get this information with OCamlBrowser or the ocaml toplevel, the documentation is only used when a more detailed specification is needed.